SobhikaMahajan/Simon-Game/README.md

   1. Download or clone the repository onto your machine.
   2. Extract the .zip file.
   3. Open .html file in your browser.
-  4. Alternatively you can click on the following <a href="https://sobhikamahajan.github.io/Simon-Game/">Site Link</a> to view.
+  4. You can click on the following <a href="https://sobhikamahajan.github.io/Simon-Game/">Site Link</a> to view the hosted game.